Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzSqlServerAuditing.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmSqlServerAuditing** cmdlet changes the auditing settings of an Azure SQL server.
+The **Set-AzSqlServerAuditing** cmdlet changes the auditing settings of an Azure SQL server.
 To use the cmdlet, use the *ResourceGroupName* and *ServerName* parameters to identify the server.
 Specify the *StorageAccountName* parameter to specify the storage account for the audit logs and the *StorageKeyType* parameter to define the storage keys.
 Use the *State* parameter to enable/disable the policy.